Vinegar Flats Farm School

-We are privileged to partner with Urban Eden Farm to provide a unique learning experience for children ages 3-6.
-Urban Eden sits on 40 acres above Latah Creek in the Vinegar Flats neighborhood, only 5 minutes from downtown Spokane.
+We are privileged to partner with Vinegar Flats Farm (formerly Urban Eden Farm) to provide a unique learning experience for children ages 3-6.
+Vinegar Flats Farm sits on 40 acres above Latah Creek in the Vinegar Flats neighborhood, only 5 minutes from downtown Spokane.
 Their mission is to grow sustainable, tasty, and beautiful food that is truly local and provide produce for local restaurants, farmers markets, and CSA customers.
-It is a lovely quiet setting that includes wild spots for exploring native flora and fauna as well as the large cultivated vegetable beds, running stream, goats, chickens, and more.
+It is a lovely quiet setting that includes wild spots for exploring native flora and fauna as well as the large cultivated vegetable beds, running stream and more.
 Tarawyn Waters manages the farm and has been wonderfully welcoming and engaging with our children.
 We can’t wait to see how next year’s Farm School class engages with the farmers, the land, and rhythms of the growing seasons.

 Farm school was developed out of the forest kindergarten model, where free play outdoors forms the basis for children’s learning experiences and makes up the largest part of their day.
 There are limited options for play and nature based early learning in Spokane and we seek to be a part of changing that by helping children develop a deeper awareness of the growing seasons and their food sources.